classicdevops/cld/README.md

 In order to demonstrate the equivalent use of different interfaces, a user views value of DNS record for a domain in terminal, then deletes it in a messenger using chat bot and sets DNS record to a different type of address in the terminal

 ## SFTP single access point
+Users able to get filesystem access of any available instance

 <table style="max-width: 700px; margin: 30px auto">
   <tr style="border:none">
     <td width="60%" style="border:none">